mohartig/Website_Academic/content/project/example/index.md

 ---
 title: Collaborative Research Centre CRC1502 DETECT
-summary: A05 Representation of adaptation: the on-farm perspective
+summary: A05 Representation of adaptation - the on-farm perspective
 tags:
   - Representation of adaptation